boonya/raspi-fan-control/README.md

 ## Additional

-If you working on Ubuntu Server rather then the Rasbian you may want to give your user rights to interact with `GPIO` interface.
+If you working on Ubuntu Server rather then the Raspbian you may want to give your user rights to interact with `GPIO` interface.

 For doing that you need: